- Prayer and Worship

 Sometimes, one of the hardest things to explain as a Catholic is our attachment to symbolism.
 Palm Sunday is a great example of that.
 We come home from Mass holding palm branches, and we tuck them behind a crucifix or next to the picture of the Last Supper.
 To anyone who does not know our faith, it looks as though we stuck a few weeds on the wall… imagine their questions!
 The truth behind this tradition, however, goes to the story of Palm Sunday, when the people heard that Christ was coming and "they took out palm branches and went out to meet him, and cried out 'Hosanna!
 Blessed is he who comes in the name of the Lord, [even] the king of Israel.'"
 (John 12:13) .
 It was a tradition to spread palms before a king as he processed into his city.
 It was a way to welcome him, to show him glory and homage.
 Thus, Christ, the true King, was welcomed into Jerusalem.
 This fulfilled the prophecy in the Old Testament, which declared, "Behold: your king is coming to you, a just savior is he, humble and riding on a donkey."
 (Zech.
 9:9) It revealed that Christ was a great king, but also a humble king.
 The people greeted him with wild joy and cheers of Hosanna.
 But one short week later, they crucified him.
 We celebrate this feast and carry palm branches home with us to commemorate the great humility of Our Lord, who loved us so much that he chose the cross for our salvation.

-This year, several major league baseball teams will hold "opening day" celebrations on Good Friday with games starting at 3:05 p.m.
+In some years, Good Friday occurs on the same day major league baseball teams have their"opening day" celebrations with games usually starting at 3:05 p.m.
 While everyone else is heading to the stands, eager for hot dogs and home runs, all those Catholics are walking quietly towards churches.
 Why??
 Because at three o'clock on a Friday, on a hillside called Calvary, the Savior of the world took his last breath.
 All for love of us.
 "It was now about noon and darkness came over the whole land until three in the afternoon because of an eclipse of the sun.
 Then the veil of the temple was torn down the middle.
 Jesus cried out in a loud voice, "Father, into your hands I commend my spirit"; and when he had said this he breathed his last."
 (Luke 23:44-46) At 3p.m. on Good Friday, we take the time to reflect on what Christ has done for us, not only by fasting, but also by the various devotions that our churches offer: veneration of the cross, the reading of the Passion and the Stations of the Cross.
 On Good Friday, we spend our afternoon walking with Christ to Calvary, immersed in his love and mercy… and that beats any baseball game, any time.

 By accepting this message, you will be leaving the website of the